pneumothorax

 Primary spontaneous pneumothorax

 Primary spontaneous pneumothorax is the most common type of pneumothorax, has no known cause and develops in otherwise healthy people.
-It is thought to be caused by a tiny tear of an outer part of the lung.
+Primary spontaneous pneumothorax is thought to be caused by a tiny tear of an outer part of the lung.
+This can happen if abnormal air pockets in your lung (blebs) break apart and release air.
 Primary spontaneous pneumothorax is more common in tall people and mainly affects healthy young adults without lung disease.

 Secondary spontaneous pneumothorax